 In the one-year Master's programme Philosophy, you will acquire the skills to formulate, analyse and discuss philosophical problems.
 It enables you to explore one or more sub-areas of philosophy, studying both Anglo-Saxon and European philosophy.

-The University of Amsterdam's Philosophy programme is the most inclusive of its kind in the Netherlands.
-Students can choose courses in philosophy from the wide selection of courses offered by the Department of Philosophy.
+As a philosophy student at the University of Amsterdam, you can tailor your programme to your own interests through the wide selection of courses offered by the Department of Philosophy.
 Courses are grouped under the following topics:

 Philosophy is an accredited degree programme.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Philosophy and the title Master of Arts (MA).

 |Credits||60 ECTS, 12 months|

 |Language of instruction||English|